syncfusion-content/xamarin.ios-docs/xamarin-ios/SfDataGrid/Getting-Started.md

 # Getting Started

-This section provides a quick overview for working with [SfDataGrid](http://help.syncfusion.com/cr/cref_files/xamarin-ios/sfdatagrid/Syncfusion.SfDataGrid.iOS~Syncfusion.SfDataGrid.SfDataGrid.html) for Xamarin.iOS.
-You will walk through the entire process of creating a real world `SfDataGrid`.
+This section provides a quick overview for working with SfDataGrid for Xamarin.iOS.
+You will walk through the entire process of creating a real world SfDataGrid.

 ## Assembly deployment